|

 water supplies, especially if the source is prone to cyanobacterial blooms.

+Monitoring strategies will vary between provinces.
 To obtain a copy of the consultation document on microcystin-LR or to learn

 more about Health Canada's drinking water program, please refer to either our